 Selected olive varieties are carefully blended

 Since the title was awarded, Nîmes orchards are burgeoning and developing significantly.
-Today, the Gard area has dedicated nearly 10,000 acres (3 900 hectares) to growing olive trees for oil production, around 8% of all surfaces in France used to produce plant-based oil.
-This places the area in 3rd place in oil production rank as compared to other French areas.
+Today, the Gard area has dedicated nearly 10,000 acres (3 900 hectares) to growing olive trees for oil production.
+This is around 8% of all surfaces in France used to produce plant-based oil.
+The area ranks in 3rd place in oil production volume compared to other French areas.

 A far-reaching olive-growing tradition

 Planted at the beginning of fall or in spring, young olive trees are pruned when they turn three years old.
 They bear their first fruits at five years of age, and produce a full harvest at eight years.

 The low-key blooming of olive trees happens end of May.
 In July, fruits grow larger, the seed itself turns rock-hard.
 Oil appears in the olives in August, and speeds their plumping until September-October when the first green olives are harvested.
 Beginning of November is when the olives change color (this is called veraison), and they are harvested for oil until January.